inside.ewu.edu

 Pre-requisites: junior standing.

-This course provides students who teach English for Specific Purposes (ESP) with the theory, tools and strategies needed to plan and implement effective instruction that takes into account the language of a workplace.
-Students will learn the pedagogy of teaching ESP while exploring the language needed for such contexts as Tour Guiding and Hotel Employment.
+Provides students who teach English for Specific Purposes (ESP) with the theory, tools, and strategies needed to plan and implement effective instruction that takes into account the language of a workplace.
+Students learn the pedagogy of teaching ESP while exploring the language needed for such contexts as Tour Guiding and Hotel Employment.

 ESLG 480.
 SECOND LANGUAGE ACQUISITION.
 4 Credits.